kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

   // Indicates whether the CO allows the SP to update the topology
   // as a part of the modification. bool allow_topology_updates = 4;

+  // Specifies where (regions, zones, racks, etc.) the
+  // volume MUST be accessible from after modification.
+  // COs SHALL only specify topological accessibility
+  // information supported by the SP.
+  // This field is OPTIONAL.
+  // This field SHALL NOT be specified unless the SP has the
+  // VOLUME_ACCESSIBILITY_CONSTRAINTS plugin capability, the
+  // MODIFY_VOLUME_TOPOLOGY controller capability and
+  // allow_topology_updates is set to true.
+  // If this field is not specified and the SP has the
+  // VOLUME_ACCESSIBILITY_CONSTRAINTS plugin capability, the
+  // MODIFY_VOLUME_TOPOLOGY controller capability and
+  // allow_topology_updates is set to true, the SP MAY
+  // modify the volume topology according to the mutable_parameters.
+  TopologyRequirement accessibility_requirements = 5;
 }

 message ControllerModifyVolumeResponse {